EmbarkStudios/rust-gpu/README.md

 This project will involve a few things if we want to get the experience right and it's quite broad.
 Initial stages will involve mostly just setting up the backend, however the project will be a bit broader then that.

-- `rustc` compiler backend, either as a cranelift module, or as a seperate `rustc` backend (next to llvm and cranelift).
+- A `rustc` compiler backend, either as a cranelift module, or as a seperate `rustc` backend (next to llvm and cranelift).
 We're currently evaluating both options, but it looks like a `rustc` native backend would be the most preferable.
 - This compiler backend is currently planned to only support SPIR-V (the open compiler target for Vulkan) but it's not unlikely that in future versions this will / should support DXIL (the target for DirectX) or WHLSL (the WebGPU shading language that's bijective with SPIR-V)
 - We'll need language front-end features to be able to support GPU workloads better; this will include among other things
   - Safe access to groupshared and constant memory